php-dev-br/laravel-doc-pt-br/collections.md

     // 4 - (retrieved randomly)

-You may pass an integer to `random` to specify how many items you would like to randomly retrieve.
+You may optionally pass an integer to `random` to specify how many items you would like to randomly retrieve.
 A collection of items is always returned when explicitly passing the number of items you wish to receive:

     $random = $collection->random(3);